Prodeinotherium: Taxonomy and evolution

 Prodeinotherium lived during the Early Miocene and Middle Miocene, about 19.0 to 18.0 million years ago (Mya).
 Prodeinotherium likely evolved from Chilgatherium, or the common ancestor of the two genera.
 The earliest remains of Prodeinotherium come from Kenya, where two deposits preserving the genus date to 22.5 and 19.5 Mya according to one 1978 study.
 The same study found that fossils from Uganda date to 20.0 Mya.
 However, more recent studies (from 1988, 1991, and 2002) find that the deposits date to >17.9, 19.5, and 17.0 Mya, respectively.
 After evolving in Africa, Prodeinotherium spp. likely migrated into Asia and then Europe with the formation of the "Gomphotherium land bridge".
 Prodeinotherium may have gone extinct around 15.5 Mya, based on the last known fossils from the Arabian Peninsula.
 P. hobleyi was the first species to evolve, followed soon after P. pentapotamiae and then P. bavaricum around the same time.
 These species are from Africa, Europe, and South Asia, respectively.
 Prodeinotherium was replaced in Asia by Deinotherium indicum, in Europe by D. giganteum, and in Africa by D. bozasi.
+The easternmost occurrence of the genus appears to be Prodeinotherium sinensis in the province of Gansu, Northwest China.

 Deinotheres are quite controversial with regards to the systematics.
 Many species have been named, yet major studies by Harris and Huttunen find that only three species in each genus are valid, based on distribution and smaller details.
 Within Prodeinotherium, the species found valid by these authors include P. bavaricum, P. pentapotamiae, and P. hobleyi.
 Many descriptions of new species of deinotheres are based upon limited material compared to only a small number of the species.
 Thus, many species of deinotheres are no longer valid.
 In addition to invalid species, Prodeinotherium has on occasion been synonymized with Deinotherium.
 Species of Prodeinotherium found to be valid by multiple studies include P. cuvieri, P. sinense, and P. orlovii.
 In a study 2011 analyzed the mandibles of multiple genera in a phylogenetic analysis.
 Their results are shown below: